k8sgpt-ai/docs/docs/getting-started/getting-started.md

 k8sgpt generate
 ```

-This will provide you with a URL to generate a token, follow the URL from the commandline to your browser to then generate the token.
+This will provide you with a URL to generate a token, follow the URL from the command line to your browser to then generate the token.

 ![Generate a token on the OpenAI website](../imgs/generate-token.png)